Finding & Watching Films

 You’ll need to register to create WorkSpaces or to purchase downloads.
 It’s free of charge and easy to do.
 Just click here and enter your chosen username and password.
-Don’t forget to click the link in the confirmation email you’ll receive after registering.

 If you’re a media professional, museum or education user, you may be entitled to further user permissions.
 Find out more.

 Click “My WorkSpaces” to be taken to your profile.
 There’s a big B/W “Edit” button on the right-hand side.
 Click that.
 You can then alter your details or click the “Change Password” button to – you guessed it – change your password.

 Your rights and our obligations are set out here.